<?xml version="1.0" encoding="UTF-8"?>

 <link>https://therightsideoftherivers.fireside.fm/tags/grassroots%20organizing</link>

 <description>The Right Side of the Rivers is where Pittsburgh’s history and values meet today’s challenges.
 This show takes on public issues from a distinctly Pittsburgh point of view — offering commonsense conversations, right-of-center perspectives, and thoughtful discussions on the people, policies, and principles shaping Pittsburgh, Allegheny County, and Pennsylvania.
+Whether it’s local government, community priorities, or statewide debates, The Right Side of the Rivers brings clarity, balance, and a grounded approach to the issues that matter to our city and our future.</description>

 <language>en-us</language>